NBISweden/course_chipseq/labs/extra.md

 ### Peak calling <a name="PeakCalling"></a>
 We will identify peaks in the ChIP-seq data using Model-based Analysis of ChIP-Seq [(MACS2)](https://github.com/taoliu/MACS).
 MACS captures the influence of genome complexity to evaluate the significance of enriched ChIP regions and is one of the most popular peak callers performing well on data sets with good enrichment of transcription factors.

-Note that peaks should be called on each replicate separately (not pooled across replicates) as these can be later on used to identify peaks consistently found across replicates preparing a peaks set for down-stream analysis of differential occupancy, annotations etc.
+Note that peaks should be called on each replicate separately (not pooled across replicates) as these can be later on used to identify peaks consistently found across replicates prepraing a peaks set for down-stream analysis of differential occupany, annotations etc.

 To avoid long paths in the command line let's create links to BAM files with ChIP and input data.